uben01/petri_net/README.md

 As you can see here, the connections are fixed drawings, they cannot be moved easily.
 That's why the objects cannot be moved after being used.

- - `firstPoint` is containing the object, first clicked. `l_x` and `l_y` are the exact clicking positions.
+ - `firstPoint` contains the object first clicked. `l_x` and `l_y` are the exact clicking positions.
  - `evt.stageX` and `evt.stageY` are normalized coordinates of the clicking.
-Normalized means the range are between 0 and the height of canvas.
+Normalized means the range is between 0, and the height of canvas.
  - `stage` again is a global variable containing the one and only stage, that is presented to the user.

 CreateJS (EaselJS) documentation can be found at: [https://createjs.com/docs/easeljs/modules/EaselJS.html](https://createjs.com/docs/easeljs/modules/EaselJS.html)